janeczku/docker-alpine-kubernetes/README.md

 CMD ["redis-server"]
 ```

-**The small print:**
+*The small print:*
-You should NOT redeclare the ENTRYPOINT in your Dockerfile as this would prevent the process manager and the DNS-resolver from running.
+You should NOT redeclare the `ENTRYPOINT` in your Dockerfile as this would prevent the process manager and the DNS-resolver from running.

-### Multi-process docker images
+### Multi-process Docker images
 Creating multi-process containers is absolutely easy thanks to the build-in process manager: Just add  applications as supervised S6 services following the instructions [here](https://github.com/just-containers/s6-overlay#usage).

 **Example - Nginx as a supervised service:**